matanolabs/matano/README.md

 - **Security Data Lake:** Matano normalizes unstructured security logs into a structured realtime data lake in your AWS account.
 - **Collect All Your Logs:** Matano integrates out of the box with [50+ sources](https://www.matano.dev/docs/log-sources/managed-log-sources) for security logs and can easily be extended with custom sources.
-- **Detections-as-Code:** Use Python to build realtime detections as code.
+- **Detection-as-Code:** Use Python to build realtime detections as code.
 Support for automatic import of [Sigma](https://www.matano.dev/docs/detections/importing-from-sigma-rules) detections to Matano.
 - **Log Transformation Pipeline:** Matano supports custom VRL ([Vector Remap Language](https://vector.dev/docs/reference/vrl/)) scripting to parse, enrich, normalize and transform your logs as they are ingested without managing any servers.
 - **No Vendor Lock-In:** Matano uses an open table format ([Apache Iceberg](https://iceberg.apache.org/)) and open schema standards ([ECS](https://github.com/elastic/ecs)), to give you full ownership of your security data in a vendor-neutral format.
 - **Bring Your Own Analytics:** Query your security lake directly from any Iceberg-compatible engine (AWS Athena, Snowflake, Spark, Trino etc.) without having to copy data around.